 If you are a consumer as defined in the California Consumer Privacy Act (CCPA), the following provisions apply to you.
 Definitions of terms are set out in the CCPA.

-- The categories of third parties with whom your information is shared is set out here.
+The categories of third parties with whom your information is shared are set out here.

-We have outlined certain rights in the section “What are your rights regarding the information about you?”
+We have outlined certain rights in the section ""

 Under the CCPA, you may have the following specific rights: